Arm In Arm

 - Homeless & Housing

 Location123 East Hanover StreetTrenton, NJ 08608 United States

 Partnering with our community to achieve stability for our neighbors in need.
 The dignity of all people guides our actions daily, from clients to office staff to volunteers to work trainees.
-It drives our Hunger Prevention program’s choice model, our Housing Stability model that includes shared financial responsibility from clients, and the work and service aspect of our Harvesting Hope workforce development program.
+It drives our Hunger Prevention program’s choice model, our Housing Stability model that includes shared financial responsibility from clients, and the work and service aspect of our workforce development program.
 Arm In Arm is a non-sectarian and non-proselytizing organization with no political mission.
 We do not discriminate on the basis of gender, sexual identity, age, ethnicity, religious status, or national origin.

-- In 2015, we helped 796 families stabilize their housing through assistance with back rent or mortgage, rapid re-housing and security deposit help, utilities back payment, and case management.
+- In 2016, we helped 681 families stabilize their housing through assistance with back rent or mortgage, rapid re-housing and security deposit help, utilities back payment, and case management.

 - In addition to sustained core support from Trinity and Nassau Presbyterian churches, Arm In Arm benefits from meaningful engagement with over 60 congregations of different faiths and with schools and colleges, businesses, and community service organizations from the Boy Scouts and Girl Scouts to the Rotary Club.

 - Volunteer participation is vital to the success of Arm In Arm in fulfilling our mission.
 On average, volunteers contributed over 450 hours of service each month in 2016.